 This headline type may appear on an ad or landing page, where it might function as the page’s title for testimonials.
 This provides visitors with an unbiased, expert opinion from a user of a company’s products.

 18. Alternative Headlines

 Alternative headlines highlight the advantages of your company’s products compared to those of a competitor.
-Users may be shown a fantastic substitute for a service they are already familiar with.
+Users may be shown a fantastic substitute for an already familiar service.

-You can quickly explain your unique selling proposition (USP) and what you for potential clients by comparing yourself to the goods or services they may already be utilizing.
-The goal of this is to show users that you offer the same or better benefits of a resource they already use.
+You can quickly explain your unique selling proposition (USP) and what you do for potential clients by comparing yourself to the goods or services they may already be utilizing.
+This goal is to show users that you offer the same or better benefits of a resource they already use.
 Focus on how you are better than the alternative to get more clicks and conversions through this type of ad.